-The tables on the following pages will help you set the jumpers for CPU speed, SCSI settings, and external connector pin assignments, among others.
+The tables and maps on the following pages will help you set the jumpers for CPU speed, Infrared, and external connector pin assignments, among others.
 The miniature motherboard maps will help you locate the jumpers on your board.
-A full-page map of the motherboard can be found on the next page.
+A full-page map of the motherboard can be found on the next two pages.